 Check out our top picks >>> The 7 Best Air Purifiers for VOCs.

-CADR and Room Size: Molekule has not released the CADR data of the Molekule Air Mini.
-We can confirm that the air purifier can clean small rooms of up to 250 square feet.
+Molekule has not released the CADR data of the Molekule Air Mini.
+They are recommended for use in rooms up to 250 square feet.
 As such, this air purifier is best for home offices, studio apartments, and even your kid’s bedroom.

-Thanks to its thoughtful design and easy cable management, you can place it on your nightstand or office desk.
+Thanks to its intuitive design and easy cable management, you can place it on your nightstand or office desk.
 It has a natural felt handle that allows you to carry the air purifier from room to room with ease.

-Connected and Smart: What you also like about the Molekule Air Mini is that it’s connected and smart.
-Basically, you can track and control your air purifier using your smartphone and tablet.
-This is because the air purifier is WiFi-enabled.
-As such, you can download the app, which is compatible with Android and iOS devices, to control the air purifier remotely.
+What you also like about the Molekule Air Mini is that it’s a smart compatible air purifier.
+You can track and control your air purifier using your smartphone.
+The native app, available in both App Store and Google Play, will allow you to control the air purifier remotely.

 Besides controlling the air purifier remotely, the app allows you to check the filter status.
 As you already know, the Molekule Air Mini has a PECO filter.
-While it’s excellent at trapping and destroying air pollutants, you need to change it.
+While it’s excellent at trapping and destroying air pollutants, you need to change it every 6 months.

 Molekule Air Mini Operating Costs: